Monday, September 29, 2008

 Nights in Rodanthe by Nicholas Sparks.
 2002.

-rifice and forgiveness, a reminder that love is possible at any age and at any time, often when we least expect it
+A tender story of hope and joy, of sacrifice and forgiveness, a reminder that love is possible at any age and at any time, often when we least expect it

 A Thousand Years of Good Prayers by Yiyun Li.
 2005.

-Ernest Hemingway Foundation/PEN Award , Guardian First Book Award, Kiriyama Prize)
+(Ernest Hemingway Foundation/PEN Award , Guardian First Book Award, Kiriyama Prize)

 In “A Thousand Years of Good Prayers,” in which a man visits America for the first time to see his recently divorced daughter, only to discover that all is not as it seems, Li boldly explores the effects of communism on language, faith, and an entire people, underlining transformation in its many meanings and incarnations.